isomerpages/mlaw-corp/_covid19/18-Hire-purchase-agreements.md

 **h.
 Does the Act apply to me if I use my vehicle partly for commercial purposes and partly for personal use?**

 * It depends on whether your vehicle is a commercial vehicle.
-Please refer to paragraph (b).
+Please refer to (b).
 * A personal vehicle registered to provide private hire car services is considered a commercial vehicle for the purposes of the Act.
 * A personal vehicle used for travel to and from a place of work will not be considered a commercial vehicle for the purposes of the Act.